How do I get a mortgage on a pre-construction condo? When do I start the process for the pre construction condo buying?

 As such, we enjoy the profits of capital gains resulting from leveraging the property market five-to-one.
 Similarly, condominium developers take our 15-25% deposit as per their typical deposit structure, in addition to some funding from the banks, to fund construction and ultimately deliver on the condo or asset.

 Your investments need to be timed accordingly to your debt-to-service ratio, or you can find yourself in a tricky spot with properties you cannot afford to close on – or banks that refuse to honor their mortgage pre-approvals.

 Luckily, pre-construction condos in Toronto have been in a seller’s market for 3 straight years now – so liquidating at a profit is easy enough.
 As a rule of thumb, you want to ere on the side of caution and play the long game.

 Here are the top 9 frequently asked questions about mortgages when buying a pre-construction condo.

 Yes.
 This is a safety measure put in place to help curb speculative investment from over-leveraged parties.
 Also, it ensures that the purchasers can afford to close on the property when the time comes, rather than to default.

 There are some exceptions to this rule.
 Occasionally, when a building has hit the 80% sold mark and funded construction, or when the building is at the end of occupancy period, the builder may loosen up on financing restrictions.

 What factors affect my eligibility to get a mortgage?

 There are a lot of factors that can affect not only your financing eligibility but also the interest rate.

 a.
 Credit Score

 An excellent score is anywhere above 700.
-Below 700 credit rating is still plenty enough for a B-Lender.
-So, don’t count yourself out if you have less than excellent credit.
+Below 700 credit rating is still plenty enough for a B-Lender, so don’t count yourself out if you have less than excellent credit.
 Regardless, the process of getting a mortgage is much easier when you have the ideal credit score.

 b.
 Income to Debt